giacomo9999/Current-Loc-App/README.md

 --

 And that's it.
 The app is deployed for use at https://current-loc-app.herokuapp.com - it's on the "free" tier of Heroku, so please allow a few seconds for it to spin up.
-Sample requests to the GET and PUT endpoints are below...(as of 2:39PM on Thursday, these were working fine:)
+Sample requests to the GET endpoints are below...(as of 2:39PM on Thursday, these were working fine:)

 https://current-loc-app.herokuapp.com/visit?visitId=b806d843-9b07-43f7-ab11-cd950af4f96d